-The 2019 Robert Half Salary Guide for Accounting and Finance Professionals shows the median starting salary for controllers in New York City working in the financial services industry to be $179,138, with the highest earners in the top five percent pulling down $283,108.
+The U.S. Bureau of Labor Statistics (BLS) shows the median salary for controllers included within the broader category for financial managers to be $134,180, with the highest earners in the top ten percent pulling down more than $208,000.

-The finance industry is known for big salaries and even bigger bonuses, but controllers in corporate management can bring home even more, with base starting salaries in New York of between $148,228 and $369,164.
+The finance industry is known for big salaries and even bigger bonuses, with financial managers there earning a median salary of $130,600.
+But controllers in corporate management can bring home even more, with a median salary of $149,300 as of 2020.

 Positions for controllers are typically full-time salaried positions that offer additional incentives like stock options and bonus pay, although some work independently as outside consultants for smaller businesses that do not yet need the support of a full time controller.